CD10 Core: Skills

 Work in progress ahead.
 Information in this article could change!

 Skills are a numeric representation of how adept your character is at a particular activity.
-They are one of three parts that make up the numerical values of a character.
+Most skills have direct connection to established mechanics, but all skills are meant to also be used as narrative, immersive and flavor skills to spice up the story.
+A Keeper can call for a skill check for any skill, provided it fits the current situation and narrative, even if said skill has no direct connection to the task a player is trying to perform.
+Skills are one of three parts that make up the numerical values of a character.
 A skill holds all your characters ability, knowledge and general performance within the skills' area.
 Skills are always divided into six groups, dependent on setting.

 For instance, here are groups for a modern cyberpunk setting and a medieval fantasy setting side-by-side:

 Communication skills are skills that involve communicating with others in one way or another.
 It could involve holding speeches or trying to win over a crowd at a rally.
 Firearms cover all manner of ranged weapons from handguns to plasma cannons.
 Knowledge skills are skills that require study and academia.
 Skills in this group are usually such that most ordinary folks don't have much competency in them.
 Maneuvers are great physical feats such as running, swimming and most melee fighting skills.
 Technology cover high tech skills such as advanced computer operation, hacking, tracing and cybernetics.
 Willpower cover skills that require great mental stamina or patience to perform.
 Crafts hold all the skills that involve creating and manipulating matter to make things.
 It could be something like blacksmithing or carpentry.
 Occultism covers everything supernatural, even the more divine parts of the supernatural.